-The WSM Koło II housing estate was designed by Helena and Szymon Surkus.
+The WSM Koło II was designed by Helena and Szymon Surkus.
 They are considered one of the most outstanding architects of interwar Poland.
 Before World War II they led the Praesens, an avant-gard group of architects inspired by the Weimar Bauhaus and Dutch De Stijl.
 They were proclaiming necessity of ending with traditional forms in architecture and art.

 In 1948 Pablo Picasso joined the World Congress of Intellectuals in Defense of Peace held in Poland.
 He met with Helena and Szymon Syrkus who became his guides to Warsaw under reconstruction.
 They took him to unfinished WSM Koło II which impressed him with its novelty and recycled material used to build it: panels made of ruins of Warsaw.
 It was one of the few housing estates built with this method in Warsaw, and it was a completely new technology invented due to the scale of the city`s destruction.
 In one of apartments Picasso grabbed a charcoal and spontaneously drew the Mermaid of Warsaw.
-The mural was so popular that a couple who later moved to the apartment was determined to get a permission to paint it over, which finally happend in 1953.
+The mural was so popular that a couple who later moved to the apartment was determined to get a permission to paint it over, which finally happened in 1953.

 Between streets: Ożarowska, Deotymy, Czorsztyńska, Rawska